Interface motion from Glauber-Kawasaki dynamics of non-gradient type: Proofs of lemmas and propositions in Sections --

+Recall that $h_N(t)$ is the relative entropy per volume defined by \eqref{2.2} with respect to the local equilibrium $\psi_t = \psi_{\la(t,\cdot),F}$ in \eqref{eq:2psit}.
+We apply the estimate

 which holds for a large class of Markovian models, where $\mathcal{L}_N^*$ denotes the dual operator of the generator $ \mathcal{L}_N$ with respect to the measure $ \nu^N$; see \cite{14} Lemma 1, \cite{7} Lemma 3.1.
+The proof is divided into four steps.

-The term in the integrand on the right-hand side of (\ref{3.1}) derived from the Kawasaki part was already computed in the proof of Lemma 3.1 of \cite{FUY}, but only with the error estimate $o(1)$.
+{\it Step 1.} (Kawasaki part) The term in the integrand on the right-hand side of (\ref{3.1}) derived from the Kawasaki part was already computed in the proof of Lemma 3.1 of \cite{FUY}, but only with the error estimate $o(1)$.
 Let us record the computation (3.2) in \cite{FUY} here to make the error term clear.
-Noting that $L_K^*=L_K$,
+Noting the symmetry of $L_E$: $L_E^*=L_E$,